xweinp/sus1/README.md

 - Final clustering takes up to 30 seconds per size cluster, depending on the number of images.
 - The whole process completes in under one minute.

+On the students.mimuw server the whole process takes abut 11 minutes (should be much faster for 5k images).

 ## Usage

 To run the code, first create a virtual environment.

-On some systems, you may need to make the script executable first:
+You need to make the script executable first:

 ```bash
 chmod +x make_env.sh